Subscribe for updates

 Boeing, Chrysler, Nordstrom, ARAMARK, Microsoft, Michigan State University, and the University of Southern California are a few of the clients that have engaged Myers.

-Sauer graduated with a PhD in management and organizational behavior from Cornell University, where he also earned an MBA and a master's in business and policy administration.
-He also holds a bachelor's degree in aeronautical engineering from Rensselaer Polytechnic Institute.
+Sauer graduated with a PhD in management and organizational behavior from Cornell University, where he also earned an MBA and a Master’s degree in business and policy administration.
+He holds a BA in aeronautical engineering from Rensselaer Polytechnic Institute.
 Prior to embarking on an academic career, he worked as an organizational change consultant and as a plant manager, after serving for seven years as an armored cavalry officer in the U.S. Army.

 Program director, AMI, and vice president for budget and planning, Cornell University